stagerightlabs/dovetail-server/docs/members.md

     + `phone`: The member's phone number.
 Only visible to admins.
     + `email_verified`: The member's email verification status.
 Only visible to admins.
     + `phone_verified`: The member's phone verification status.
 Only visible to admins.
+    + `blocked`: Indicates whether or not the user's account access has been blocked
     + `created_at`: The date the member's account was created.

 ### Deleted Member Listing [GET /members/deleted]